BurningSlime1233/Azebane/Azebane Survival Guide.md

 They then go looking for lunch, going to a taco truck run by a [[Tiefling]] Cleric of [[Sebekar]] named [[Debauchery]].
 She says she has her secret recipe and she travels around the world, selling tacos.
 Victus hopes to have her as a chef in his travelling tavern.

+The party then heads into the cheaper part of town, locating a tavern called the Steel Toe.
+They purchase 2 rooms for cheap.
+Here, Victus annoys Elise enough that she uses her Breath of Omeltegar to knock him unconscious.
+She then heals him using a potion and he is upset.
+He steps out and is run over by a criminal on a runaway cart.
+The remainder of the party steps out and Elise is run over by the guards in close pursuit with a carriage powered by Velociraptors.
+Rarkon and Buster avoid this.
+They then decide to go back indoors and sleep the rest of the day, calling it a night at 3pm.
+Elise nearly locks Rarkon out but he tackles her onto the bed.

+## Session 18

 Next day:
 - Visit Library of Savras
 - Buy Items